ymniquet/eQuimage/README.md

 ### Installation

-eQuimage is developed in Python 3 with a GTK3 graphical interface.
-Python 3 and the GTK3 library are available in all Linux distributions; On Windows, follow https://www.gtk.org/docs/installations/windows/ for GTK3.
+eQuimage is developed in Python 3 with a GTK3 graphical user interface.
+Python 3 and the GTK3 library are available in all Linux distributions; on Windows, follow https://www.gtk.org/docs/installations/windows/ for GTK3.
 To install the latest version of eQuimage, open a linux terminal/windows command prompt and run:

   `pip install --user eQuimage`